taosdata/TDengine/docs-en/02-intro/index.md

 <center>Figure 1.
 TDengine Technical Ecosystem</center>

 On the left side, there are data collection agents like OPC-UA, MQTT, Telegraf and Kafka.
 On the right side, visualization/BI tools, HMI, Python/R, and IoT Apps can be connected.
-TDengine itself provides interactive command-line interface and web interface for management and maintainence.
+TDengine itself provides interactive command-line interface and web interface for management and maintenance.

 ## Suited Scenarios